brown-ccv/ccv-website-content/accounts.md

 </div>

-* All Priority accounts require PI approval
+- All Priority accounts require PI approval

-* If you need resoucrses beyond this, please send a project proposal (fillout this google form).
+- If you need resoucrses beyond this, please send a project proposal (fillout this google form).
 Its subject to approval from RCAC

-* Note, these values are subject to periodic review and changes
+- Note, these values are subject to periodic review and changes
-* Each account is assigned 100G Home, 512G Scratch (purged every 30 days).
+- Each account is assigned 100G Home, 512G Scratch (purged every 30 days).
-* Priority accounts and Exploratory accounts associated with a PI get a data directory.
-* Exploratory accounts without a PI have no data directory provided.
+- Basic accounts without a PI have no data directory provided.
-* Priority accounts have a higher Quality-of-Service (QOS) i.e. priority accounts will have faster job start times.
+- The various priority accounts have a higher Quality-of-Service (QOS); thus, priority accounts will faster job start times than basic accounts.
-* The maximum number of cores and duration may change based on cluster utilization.
+- The maximum number of cores and duration may change based on cluster utilization.
-  * HPC Priority account has a Quality-of-Service (QOS) allowing up to 208 cores, 1TB memory, and a total per-job limit of 1,198,080 core-minutes.
+  - Priority CPU account has a Quality-of-Service (QOS) allowing up to 208 cores, 1TB memory, and a total per-job limit of 1,198,080 core-minutes.
 This allows a 208-core job to run for 96 hours, a 104-core job to run for 192 hours, or 208 1-core jobs to run for 96 hours.
-  * Exploratory account has a Quality-of-Service (QOS) allowing up to 2 GPUs and a total of 5760 GPU-minutes.
+  - Basic account has a Quality-of-Service (QOS) allowing up to 2 GPUs and a total of 5760 GPU-minutes.
 This allows a 2 GPU job to run for 48 hours or 1 GPU job to run for 96 hours.
-* GPU Definitions:
+- GPU Definitions:
-  * Std - QuadroRTX or lower
+  - Std: QuadroRTX or lower
-  * High End - Tesla V100
+  - High End: Tesla V100
-* For more technical details, please see this [link.](https://docs.ccv.brown.edu/oscar/system-overview)
+- For more technical details, please see this [link.](https://docs.ccv.brown.edu/oscar/system-overview)

 # Condo Purchase